 In the pharynx we can examine the soft palate, epiglottis, pharyngeal lymph tissue, the larynx, arytenoids and vocal folds.
 These are important structures for the normal function of a horse's airway.
 When there is an abnormality it can be detrimental to normal air flow during exercise and serious for any horse that is a competing athlete.
 The most common abnormality is a partial paralysis of the horse's larynx, which causes a characteristic whistle noise when the horse breathes in during exercise.

 Passing into the trachea, it is useful to examine the quality and quantity of fluid exudate, especially when looking for signs of lung disease.
 A lavage (tracheal wash) can be obtained from the trachea for examination of cells (cytology) and identification of bacterial infection.
 It is possible to pass the endoscope right down to where the trachea splits into the two large bronchi.
 A broncho-alveolar-lavage may also be used to wash cells from the lungs, including the lower bronchioles and alveolar air sacs.
 The wash fluid can then be analysed for accurate diagnosis of lung disease.

-Gastroscopy is when an endoscopy is passed down into the stomach and is mostly used for diagnosing gastric ulceration, which can be cause symptoms of discomfort and poor performance in horses.
-They are often caused by the way a horse is managed and exercised.
-A horse must be starved overnight before gastrosopy in order to empty the stomach of all food.
+Gastroscopy is when an endoscope is passed down into the stomach and is mostly used for diagnosing gastric ulceration, which can be the cause of symptoms of discomfort and poor performance in horses.

-The endoscope used for performing gastroscopy is longer than a normal endoscope although it is also passed via the horse's nose.
-Gastroscopy allows visualisation of all parts of the stomach and the first part of the duodenum.
+The endoscope used for performing gastroscopy is longer than a normal endoscope although it is still passed via the horse's nostril.
+Our video gastroscope allows owners to observe in real time high definition images while the gastroscope is passing through the oesophagus, stomach and in many cases into the first part of the duodenum.